Charlie Cox

 Charlie Thomas Cox (born 15 December 1982) is an English actor.
-He is known for portraying Matt Murdock / Daredevil in several projects of the Marvel Cinematic Universe franchise, including lead roles in the television series Daredevil (2015–2018) and the upcoming Daredevil: Born Again.
+He is known for portraying Matt Murdock / Daredevil in seven projects of the Marvel Cinematic Universe, leading the television series Daredevil (2015–2018) and Daredevil: Born Again (2025–present).

 Cox portrayed Owen Sleater in the second and third seasons of HBO's Boardwalk Empire (2011–2012) and Jonathan Hellyer Jones in the 2014 film The Theory of Everything.
-More recently, he starred in the RTÉ drama series Kin (2021) and the Netflix spy miniseries Treason (2022).
-Cox's breakout role was as Tristan Thorn in the 2007 fantasy film Stardust, one of a series of roles he had in predominately British productions during the first decade of his career.
+More recently, he starred in the RTÉ drama series Kin (2021–2023) and the Netflix spy miniseries Treason (2022).
+Cox's breakout role was as Tristan Thorn in the 2007 fantasy film Stardust, one of a series of roles he had in predominantly British productions during the first decade of his career.
 He made his West End debut the following year in a revival of the Harold Pinter plays The Lover and The Collection.
 Following his successes on-screen in the 2010s, he acted in a 2019 stage production of Harold Pinter's Betrayal, first in the West End and then on Broadway.
+He would later make his video game debut in 2025 as Gustave in Clair Obscur: Expedition 33.